Why Study in the New Zealand?

 Once you receive an offer letter from a New Zealand university and meet the conditions, the New Zealand Student Visa (Tier 4) process begins:

-Pay the visa application fee
+Pay the visa fee.

 Students must also prove they have sufficient funds and valid English proficiency.